Potawatomi: American removal period (1830–1840)

 The removal period of Potawatomi history began with the treaties of the late 1820s, when the United States created reservations.
 Billy Caldwell and Alexander Robinson negotiated for the United Nations of Chippewa, Ottawa and Potowatomi in the Second Treaty of Prairie du Chien (1829), by which they ceded most of their lands in Wisconsin and Michigan.
 Some Potawatomi became religious followers of the "Kickapoo Prophet", Kennekuk.
 Over the years, the US reduced the size of the reservations under pressure for land by incoming European Americans.

 The final step followed the Treaty of Chicago, negotiated in 1833 for the tribes by Caldwell and Robinson.
 In return for land cessions, the US promised new lands, annuities and supplies to enable the peoples to develop new homes.
 The Illinois Potawatomi were removed to Nebraska and the Indiana Potawatomi to Kansas, both west of the Mississippi River.
 Often annuities and supplies were reduced, or late in arrival, and the Potawatomi suffered after their relocations.
-Those in Kansas later were removed to Indian Territory, now Oklahoma.
-The removal of the Indiana Potawatomi was documented by a Catholic priest, Benjamin Petit, who accompanied the Indians on the Potawatomi Trail of Death.
-Petit died while returning to Indiana.
-His diary was published in 1941 by the Indiana Historical Society.
+Those in Kansas were later removed to Indian Territory (now Oklahoma).
+The removal of the Indiana Potawatomi was documented by a Catholic priest, Benjamin Petit, who accompanied the Indians on the Potawatomi Trail of Death in 1838.
+Petit died while returning to Indiana in 1839.
+His diary was published in 1941, over 100 years after his death, by the Indiana Historical Society.

 Many Potawatomi found ways to remain, primarily those in Michigan.
 Others fled to their Odawa neighbors or to Canada to avoid removal to the west.